-The Twin Cities are home to a host of great Italian restaurants, including upscale and fusion spots in the North Loop and wine-focused restaurants in south Minneapolis.
+The Twin Cities have a lot of great Italian restaurants, from Japanese-Italian spots in the North Loop to wine bars with extensive, region-by-region wine lists in south Minneapolis.
 But the true heart of the Cities’ Italian cuisine lies in St. Paul, where Italian immigrants built a thriving Little Italy on the Upper Levee in the early 19th century.
 Flooding forced families out of the area in the 1950s, but many long-held family businesses and restaurants still persist today.
-Here’s where to find a plate of meatballs drowned in a tangy marinara sauce, a hearty slice of lasagna, or a thin-crust pizza topped with a bubbly, gooey blanket of mozzarella.
+Here’s where to find a plate of meatballs drowned in tangy marinara, a hearty slice of lasagna, or a thin-crust pizza topped with a bubbly blanket of mozzarella.

 Note that these restaurants are listed geographically.Read More